 The NSF Graduate Research Fellowship Program (GRFP) provides three-year graduate research fellowships in science, mathematics, and engineering, including Women in Engineering and Computer and Information Science awards.
 Fellowships are awarded for graduate study leading to research-based master's or doctoral degrees in the mathematical, physical, biological, behavioral and social sciences; engineering; the history of science and the philosophy of science; and for research-based Ph.D. degrees in science education.
 The NSF highly encourages minority students to apply.
 Fellowships are intended for individuals in the early stages of their graduate study at any appropriate, accredited, non-profit U.S. institution or appropriate international institution of higher education offering advanced degrees in science, mathematics, or engineering is considered eligible.

-Students strongly considering an application should view the powerpoint presentation and video-recordings of the Information Session that took place on Wednesday, September 7.
-A two-part NSF Grant-Writing Workshop also is being on Friday, September 23 (Part 1) and October 14 (Part 2).
-Registration required.
+Students strongly considering an application should view the powerpoint presentation and video-recordings of the Information Session that took place on Wednesday, September 7, 2016.
+A two-part summer NSF Grant-Writing Workshop will be offered on August 15 and September 21, 2018.
+Details regarding the 2018 NSF GRF Information Session and Fall Grant-writing Workshop series will be posted in late July 2018.

 - Three (3) years of stipend, currently $34,000 per year, disbursed over a five-year period while student is on "active" tenure.